How to Force Overwrite Local Files on Git Pull

-Any files that are not tracked by Git will not be affected.
+Any files that Git does not track will not be affected.

 Commands to Overwrite Local Files

-Use the following command to force overwrite local files from remote repository.
-We are assuming you are downloading changes from remote master branch.
+Use the following command to force overwrite local files from the remote repository.
+We are assuming you are downloading changes from the remote master branch.

 $ git fetch --all